newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Scotty@BMS

-I mean that cotton flex and flock can be cut to size to pass through the Cameo.
-You cut the media then heat press onto the garment, basically giving you the ability to press one or two colour designs onto dark and cotton garments which you obviously can't achieve with sublimation unless you were using SubliDark or SubliFlock papers.
+I meant that cotton flex and flock materials can be cut to size and then passed through the Cameo.
+You cut the media and then heat press it onto the garment, enabling you to apply one- or two-color designs to dark cotton garments that sublimation cannot achieve unless you’re using SubliDark or SubliFlock papers.

 rickmar